-Items accepted FOR A \$10 FEE: laser jet printers, air conditioners, dehumidifiers, and other coolant containing devices.
+Items accepted FOR A \$10 FEE: laser jet printers, air conditioners, dehumidifiers, wooden stereo speakers and other coolant containing devices.
 Cash, credit/debit via PayPal or checks made out to Indiecycle.
 No appointment needed.
+Visit www.indiecycle.com for more information.